25prabhu10/notes/docs/Concepts/AWS/AWS_EC2.md

 ### EC2 Dedicated Hosts

 - An Amazon EC2 Dedicated Host is a physical server with EC2 instance capacity fully dedicated to your use.
 Dedicated Hosts can help you address **compliance requirements** and reduce costs by allowing you to **use your existing server-bond software licences**
-- Allocated for your account for a 3 year period reservation
+- Allocated for your account for a **3 year period reservation**
-- More expensive
+- **More expensive**
 - Useful for software that have complicated licensing model (BYOL - Bring Your Own License)
-- Or fir companies that have strong regulatory or compliance needs
+- Or for companies that have strong regulatory or compliance needs

-**EC2 Dedicated Instances**
+### EC2 Dedicated Instances

-- Instances running on hardware that's dedicated to you
+- Dedicated Instances running on hardware that's dedicated to a single customer (account)
+- Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level
-- May share hardware with other instances in same account
+- May share hardware with other non-dedicated instances in the same account
 - No control over instance placement (can move hardware after Stop/Start)

-### Difference between Dedicated Instances and Dedicated Hosts:
+### Difference between Dedicated Instances and Dedicated Hosts

 | Characteristic                                      | Dedicated Instances | Dedicated Hosts |
 | --------------------------------------------------- | :-----------------: | :-------------: |